-Though some programs may require a higher score, CSU, Chico minimum English Proficiency Test standards for graduate admission are:
+Though some programs may require a higher score, Chico State minimum English Proficiency Test standards for graduate admission are:

-If you submit transcripts to the Office of Graduate Studies at Chico and then fail to submit an application, the transcripts will be retained for two years and will then be discarded.
-If you complete an application file, but do not enroll for the semester for which you have been accepted, your transcripts will also be retained for two years and then discarded.
+If you submit transcripts to Graduate Studies at Chico State and then fail to submit an application, the transcripts will be retained for two years and will then be destroyed.
+If you complete an application file but do not enroll for the semester for which you have been accepted, your transcripts will also be retained for two years and then destroyed.

 These and other CSU admissions requirements are subject to change as policies are revised and laws are amended.
-The CSU website http://www.calstate.edu and the CSU admissions portal http://www.csumentor.edu are good sources of the most up-to-date information.
+The CSU website and the CSU admissions portal Cal State Apply are good sources of the most up-to-date information.